 You need land for your modular home.
 Use owned land or finance it.

 Land equity can reduce cash needed.
-See our guide on financing with owned land.
+See our guide on financing a modular home on owned land.

 Land Status | Loan Benefit |